Version: Unity 6.6 Alpha (6000.6)

 Setting Description

-Project Areas Select the Project Areas of the project to be included in project analysis.
-By default, all areas are selected.
+Project Areas Select the Project Areas of the project to include in the project analysis.
+Set to All by default.

-Platform Specify the target platform for analysis from a list of all the currently supported platform modules included in your installed Unity Editor.
-By default, Project Auditor uses the platform that’s targeted in the Build Settings window.
+Platform Specify the target platform for analysis from a list of all the currently supported platform modules included in the installed Editor.
+By default, Project Auditor uses the active build target.

 Use Roslyn Analyzers Enable Roslyn analyzers, including one that reports issues impacting domain reload times.
-Roslyn analyzers can slow down the code compilation step of the analysis process, so this option can be used to disable Roslyn support if you don’t need it.
+Enabling this setting might slow down the code compilation step of the analysis process.

 Log timing information Enable to log information to the Console about how long each analyzer took to run.